tangentyh/notes-of-tan/javaNotes.md

 1. properties of threads
    - priority -- whenever the scheduler wants to pick a new thread, threads with higher priorities are preferred
      - inherit -- initially set equal to the priority of the creating thread
-     - constants -- `Thread.MIN_PRIORITY` 1, `Thread.NORM_PRIORITY` 5, `Thread.MAX_PRIORITY` 10, mapped to priority levels of the host platform
+     - mapped constants -- `Thread.MIN_PRIORITY` 1, `Thread.NORM_PRIORITY` 5, `Thread.MAX_PRIORITY` 10, mapped to priority levels of the host platform
      - Windows has seven priority levels, priorities are ignored in Linux??
      - caveat -- few scenarios there to ever tweak priorities.
 If you have several threads with a high priority that don’t become inactive, the lower-priority threads may never execute
    - daemon -- serves other threads, JVM exits when only daemon threads remain
      - inherit -- is a daemon thread if and only if the creating thread is a daemon
-     - caveat -- should never access a persistent resource such as a file or database since it can terminate at any time
+     - no persistence access -- should never access a persistent resource such as a file or database since it can terminate at any time
-   - state -- `Thread.State`
+   - state -- enum `Thread.State`, see below
    - `Thread.UncaughtExceptionHandler` -- method to be invoked from when the given thread terminates due to the given uncaught exception
      ```java
      @FunctionalInterface